 Although it’s not my main text editor, I use vim every day for quick edits of files, so it’s convenient to have it setup on all the machines I work with.

-For the simple setup of vim, I can just run sh system/vim_setup.sh
+For the simple setup of vim, I can just run sh system/vim_setup.sh.

-file.
+Everything starts with my .vimrc file.
 I use vundle to manage my vim plugins, so after copying the vimrc to the path, vundle is installed.

 After vundle is installed, vim is settup to run the way I like it!